 To secure your account, you'll now be asked to link up your mobile phone.

-This is known as 2-factor authentication and means no one can access your account without knowing your password and holding your phone.
+This is known as two-step verification and means no one can access your account without knowing your password and holding your phone.

 Verify your identity